openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter can be installed via [pypi.org](https://pypi.org/project/openvino-dev/) only.

-> **NOTE**: The Intel® Distribution of OpenVINO™ toolkit is supported on macOS with Intel® processor-based machines.
+> **NOTE**: Intel® Distribution of OpenVINO™ toolkit is supported on macOS with Intel® processor-based machines.

 ## System Requirements